wmbusmeters/wmbusmeters/README.md

-    --listento=c1,t1,s1 tell the wmbus dongle to listen to these link modes different dongles support different combinations of modes --c1 --t1 --s1 --s1m ... another way to set the link mode for the dongle --listenvs list the env variables available for the meter --listfields list the fields selectable for the meter --logfile=<file> use this file instead of stdout --logtelegrams log the contents of the telegrams for easy replay --meterfiles=<dir> store meter readings in dir
+    --listento=c1,t1,s1 tell the wmbus dongle to listen to these link modes different dongles support different combinations of modes --c1 --t1 --s1 --s1m ... another way to set the link mode for the dongle --listenvs=<meter_type> list the env variables available for the given meter type --listfields=<meter_type> list the fields selectable for the given meter type --logfile=<file> use this file instead of stdout --logtelegrams log the contents of the telegrams for easy replay --meterfiles=<dir> store meter readings in dir